Curriculum & Instruction Doctor of Philosophy Degree

 Specialization (15 credits minimum)

 The student can determine areas of specialization in consultation with his or her advisor that reflect the student's interests and career goals.
 At least 15 credits of coursework beyond that used to satisfy the core requirements are required in an area of specialization.
-The Department offers a flexible array of specilizatoins based on the interests of current faculty and students.
-Most current students pursue one of four broad areas of study, though students are encouraged to combine elements across these areas and to integrate them with offerings from other departments to develop their own specializations.
-The four Departmental specializations are (1) Instructional Theory, Design, and Technology; (2) Research and Evaluation in Curriculum and Instruction; (3) Language in Education; and (4) Science and Mathematics Teaching and Learning.
+The Department offers a flexible array of specializations based on the interests of current faculty and students.
+The 15-credit specialization is determined in consultation with the faculty advisor.

 The study of educational theory and practice requires the use of many concepts drawn from the humanities and from the social and behavioral sciences.
 In conjunction with their advisors, students should plan a coherent set of supporting courses drawn from areas within ETAP, from related departments within the School of Education, and from other departments within the University.
 Such courses should be selected to support the student's concentration.
 In some cases a formal minor field may be appropriate, and must be arranged so as to meet the requirements of the relevant academic department.